mackrineawino/inheritance/README.md

 1. Create instances of savings and checking accounts using the provided classes.
 2. Perform deposit, withdrawal, and account-specific operations.
-3. Retrieve the account balances.
+3. Retrieve the account balances..

 Example Usage:
 ```java